-- 2. serve as a resource to faculty committees, at their request; and, - 3. normally serve as an ex officio non-voting member of the Executive Committee for one year.
+- 1. serve as an advisor to the newly elected Presiding Officer; - 2. serve as a resource to faculty committees, at their request; and, - 3. normally serve as an ex officio non-voting member of the Executive Committee for one year.